Subic–Clark–Tarlac Expressway: Toll

-The toll system of Subic–Clark–Tarlac Expressway is a closed road system that uses cards with magnetic strips, and from March 2016, electronic toll collection, using the Easytrip system by its concessionaire, Manila North Tollways Corporation (now NLEX Corporation), is introduced, eventually integrating the toll system of the expressway with North Luzon Expressway's.
-Before March 2016, the toll system is completely independent, with toll collection from NLEx and vice versa being done at a toll plaza on Clark Spur Road in Mabalacat, until the structure's demolition following the toll system integration.
+The toll system of Subic–Clark–Tarlac Expressway started out as a closed road system using cards with magnetic strips.
+In March 2016, electronic toll collection was initiated, using an 'Easytrip' system by Manila North Tollways Corporation and consolidating the toll system with that of the North Luzon Expressway.
+Before consolidation, the toll systems were completely independent, with toll collection at a toll plaza on Clark Spur Road in Mabalacat, until the structure's demolition following the toll systems' integration.